plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 https://www.youtube.com/watch?v=fazMSCZg-mw
 ERROR: [youtube] fN1Cyr0ZK9M: This video is not available
 ```
-Is there a --no-errors? no, and neither --ignore-errors nor --quiet do the job. but maybe this is in stderr rather than stdout so won't be a problem for redirecting anyway.
+Is there a `--no-errors`? no, and neither `--ignore-errors` nor `--quiet` do the job. but maybe this is in stderr rather than stdout so won't be a problem for redirecting anyway.

 Change the loop to take just a list of URLs:
 ```bash